-The next greatest threat is from marine litter, particularly plastics.
-The introduction of nonnative species could cause significant damage to the MPA, though this threat is mainly confined to inshore habitats.
+The next greatest threat is from the introduction of non-native species, though this threat is mainly confined to inshore habitats.
 Illegal fishing within the MPA and the Atlantic tuna fishery in international waters outside of it pose a threat to offshore ecosystems, while any failure to manage the recreational and sports fisheries properly could damage inshore ecosystems.

 Many pressures that are significant in other parts of our oceans such as development, pollution discharges and noise pollution are assessed as being relatively low risk on Ascension.
+IUU fishing in the MPA Commercial fishing outside MPA Recreational fishing Sports fishing